nidud/asmc/readme.md

    under the Sybase Open Watcom Public License.
 For more information about JWasm: http://sourceforge.net/projects/jwasm/

-   Asmc adds some features to the HLL section and a few other things.
+   Asmc adds some features to the HLL section and from version 2.26 also support the Intel AVX-512 instruction set.

 ## Requirements